0xChimra/Bit-Guide/README.md

 ![IMG6](IMGS/6.png)

 19. You will likely once again encounter the Google reCAPTCHA error as shown below.
-Once again **click the “New Identity” button (shown with the red arrow below) and repeat step 15 to 19 til you get through**.
+Once again **click the “New Identity” button (shown with the red arrow below) and repeat step 15 to 19 till you get through**.

 ![IMG7](IMGS/7.png)